 I thought he’d finally come to accept the need to produce the best work you can, not just in spite of the fact that you have established a relationship with an editor, but especially because you have established that relationship.
 In all the years I’d been sending stories to Stan Schmidt at Analog, I did the best work I could for him because he believed in me.

 Now, I was a bit disappointed to have to make the same point one more time.
 Rocky was disappointed, too, when I told him yet again that the writing itself the very first thing—the most essential thing—in establishing a writing career.
 And I’m not just talking about craft.
 I’m talking about a passion for writing.
-I think you have to love the process of writing, otherwise writing can be bloody and painful.
+I think you have to love the process of writing, otherwise writing can be bloody and painful and disappointing.

 Now, bear in mind that this is the ghostwriter talking to the guy who’s hiring her to write his books for him.
 The irony is, perhaps, richer than I would like.
 And I wonder, I really do, if the reason he seeks a formula is because he hasn’t done enough writing to understand why passion and craft are essential.

 Robert Heinlein had three rules of writing: 1) You must write.
 2) You must finish what you write.
 3) You must send what you write to an editor.

 Obviously, that last thing is also of critical importance if you’re to be published.
 And I think that Heinlein’s Rules #2 and #3 speak to a couple of other essentials.
 One of my favorite email tags is “Talent is helpful in writing, but guts are absolutely essential.”
 You have to be persevering—in fact, downright mulish.
 That’s because you have to believe in what you do, to keep after it even when you get reject slips and bad reviews, or you have a book orphaned . . . or several.